34fame/ez-crud-api/README.md

 ## Default Endpoints

 For the sake of these examples I'll assume you are using the default `hrms-empty.json` file to seed your database .
-If not, the same calls are available but your collection names may be different.
-A "collection" is the top level keys of your JSON seed file.
-By default you have a "users", "departments", "locations" and "positions" collection.
+If not, the same calls are available, but your collection names may be different.
+A "collection" is the top-level keys of your JSON seed file.
+By default, you have a "users", "departments", "locations" and "positions" collection.

  ```js
 module.exports = {